JOHN NELSON MONTGOMERY b 30 May 1827

 b: 1849 in Dayton Township, LaSalle County, IL, 4 miles north of Ottawa

-a recent widow who was living with her parents on the 1850 US Census, her husband most likely off to the Gold Rush in California.
-John Strider died in April 1851, leaving his widow, Amanda, with an estate including a large amount of gold dust.
-John Nelson Montgomery had several more children with his second wife, Amanda Harriet Springstead Strider, who also had a daughter and son from her first marriage (Mary Jane Strider, married a John Milton Montgomery, and George Strider, a boy born after his father had died (died young?)).
+a recent widow who was living with her parents on the 1850 US Census.
+Her husband was off to the Gold Rush in California in 1850.
+John Strider died in April 1851, leaving his widow, Amanda, with an estate that included a large amount of gold dust.
+He had several more children with his second wife, Amanda Harriet Springstead Strider, who had a daughter and son from her first marriage.
+Her daughter Mary Jane Strider, married a John Milton Montgomery, her new husband's nephew, and George Albert Strider, a boy born after his father had died (died young?) who married Anna Melissa Montgomery, a niece of her new husband and sister of John Milton Montgomery.

-John and Amanda moved this "second family" to Lee Township, Franklin County, Iowa, in 1870, leaving his two oldest sons, James Ivor and William Harper, in Illinois.
-John Nelson and Amanda Harriet Montgomery's children were (as found on the 1860 Illinois Federal Census):
+John and Amanda moved their "second family" to Lee Township, Franklin County, Iowa, in about 1870, leaving his two oldest sons, James Ivor and William Harper, in Illinois.
+John Nelson and Amanda Harriet Montgomery's children were (as found on the 1860 Illinois Federal Census and the Iowa 1865 Census):

 - Luceva MONTGOMERY b: 1855 in IL